s2t2/tweet-analysis-2021/NOTES.md

 # Migrations

-## Downstream Views
+## Downstream Views (Analysis Environment)

-Copying some of the production data to the shared environment, so we can query it from our Colab notebooks (where we are using a more limited set of credentials):
+Copying some of the production data to the shared environment, to test our ability to query it from our Colab notebooks (where we are using a more limited set of credentials):

 ```sql
 create table `tweet-research-shared.disinfo_2021.topics_view` as (